 SDG 13 – Climate action (focus SDG)

 The PIERER Mobility Group is conscious of the contribution that its operating activities make to climate change and supports SDG 13 with measures to combat climate change.
 For example, the company shares the ACEM strategy for decarbonization of Powered Two-Wheelers (PTWs) by 2050 and is working with project partners on concepts for sustainable mobility in urban habitats (SDG 13.2).
 An important aspect in the development of homologated vehicles is the reduction of exhaust and noise emissions.
 Energy-efficient, electrically powered two-wheelers in particular represent an essential part of our solution.
 A sustainable approach therefore involves above all the phased reduction of emissions over the entire product life cycle.
 Thanks to many years of intensive development work in the field of electric traction systems for PTW, a substantial technology platform has been created in addition to the first products available on the market.
 This will enable further vehicles powered by renewable energy to be launched on the market (SDG 13.3).
 Our measures in the areas “Sustainable mobility / Environmentally conscious production“.

 While combating climate change is essential, measures must also be taken to adapt to unavoidable consequences of climate change (SDG 13.1).
-To this end, the Pierer Mobility Group systematically considers climate risks and opportunities within the framework of Enterprise Risk Management (ERM) and is guided by the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
+To this end, the Pierer Mobility Group systematically considers climate risks and opportunities and is guided by the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
 A corresponding report will debut in 2021, and the results will be incorporated into the definition of goals and the identification of measures.